K2Joom/docs-matukio/booking_fields.md

 Set the position where the booking field should be displayed.
 (Counting up from one)

+### Custom CSS

+It is also possible to add some custom CSS styles directly through the booking fields editor.
+For example width: 100px; will change the fields width to 100px.

 ### Per place

 Set if this booking field should be filled out per place / seat or just once for the whole booking (only for multiple places).